tjd1234/cmpt120fall2022/lectures/lecture14/lecture14notes.md

 ### For-loops

-A Python for-loop can repeat a block of code some of number of times.
+A Python **for-loop** repeats a block of code some of number of times.
 For
 example:

 ```python